justindeng21/All-Project-Code-Components/README.md

 ## Deployment

 There are two ways to deploy the project.
 The first way is to visit the website: http://cuthere.herokuapp.com/events.
-The second way is to download the zip file ... and run in any terminal:
+The second way is to download the zip file "Murphy's Law 12-2-19.zip" and run in the following commands in any terminal (Node.JS must be installed):

 ```
-$ cd ../
+$ cd ../Murphy's Law/CUThere
-$ npm install
-$ npm start
+$ node server.js
 ```